 This is important because some breeds are more independent and quite content to spend their days alone with minimal attention.
 While you don't want an overprotective PTSD dog, you also don't want to be paired with a canine who never wants to spend any time with you.

 The Importance of an ESA Letter for Your PTSD Dog

 You might encounter some trouble if you require a service dog but want to live in a place that doesn't allow pets.
 However, service dogs and emotional support animal owners are protected by the ADA and are allowed to have their service animal in a domestic living situation that wouldn’t otherwise allow threats, so long as the dog does not cause harm or property damage.
 To ensure you are protected, it is important to acquire a legitimate ESA Letter that states your right to an emotional support animal.

 Get an ESA Letter for Your ESA Dog

 At Pettable, we understand how difficult it can be to motivate yourself to seek help when things are tough.

 That's why our ESA letter consultation process will only take three minutes of your time.
-We'll show you how to get an ESA letter by connecting you with a licensed therapist that can provide the referral you need.
+We'll show you how to get an ESA letter by connecting you with a licensed therapist who can provide the referral you need.
 An ESA letter recognizes that a licensed mental health professional deems an emotional support animal necessary for someone’s mental health treatment plan, but the support animal doesn't need to have specific training.

-Those who already have a dog and are in need of a psychiatric service dog should consider Pettable’s online psychiatric service dog training program.
+Those who already have a dog and need a psychiatric service dog should consider Pettable’s online psychiatric service dog training program.
 This 15-video series will allow you to train your pet at a pace that is most comfortable for both you and your dog, providing you with the resources and know-how to properly train your dog in obedience and how to intervene when symptoms of mental disabilities emerge.